OpenBfS/UncertRadio/docs/special_methods/special_distributions.rst

 In the following, the probability density functions (pdf) and the relation of their parameters to measured data are shortly introduced.

-The icon |image41| allow to invoke a dialog for showing the distribution-related parameters of an input quantity.
+The icon |Distrib_24| allow to invoke a dialog for showing the distribution-related parameters of an input quantity.
 This requires that the row within the table “Values, uncertainties” needs to be highlighted.

+.. |Distrib_24| image:: /icons/Distrib_24.png
+   :height: 2ex
+   :align: middle
+   :class: no-scaled-link

 The gamma distribution
 ^^^^^^^^^^^^^^^^^^^^^^